Members of the Board of Trustees

-I am honored to be serving as the newly inducted chair of the Ashley Hall Board of Trustees.
+I am honored to be serving as the chair of the Ashley Hall Board of Trustees.
 Having come full circle at this venerable institution – as student (Class of 1976) and parent – I know firsthand the significance of an Ashley Hall education.
 Now as Board Chair, I take great pride in witnessing how our school community continues to persevere and find strength through an enduring mission.

 What It Means to Be an Ashley Hall Alumna